larsjuhljensen/JensenLab/_pages/training_string_dsd.md

 _How many categories contain enriched annotation terms?_

-Look at the enriched **Reactome Pathways** and explore the table in more detail.
+Look at the enriched **Molecular Function (Gene Ontology)** terms and explore the table in more detail.

-_How many pathways are enriched?_
+_How many function terms are enriched?_

-Press on the first three pathways and you will see a color showing up next to each of them.
-Scroll up to the network view and find the proteins annotated by these pathways.
+Press on a few of them and you will see a color showing up next to each of them.
+Scroll up to the network view and find the proteins annotated with these molecular functions.

-_Do the pathways annotate the same set of proteins or not?_
+_Do the terms annotate the same set of proteins or not?_

 ## Supporting lectures